LeopardCheetah/ate-for-tea-docs/Docs/Subsystem_Outline.md

 This is one of the juicy parts of the Subsystem.
 The components section (right below the class definition and above the constructor) is where all the motor/sensor/config variables that the subsystem uses are initialized and assigned values.
 For example, if you have some sort of encoder attached to your subsystem, you'd add some code here to make an encoder.

-As an example, for our sample arm code, the instance variables in the 'component section' could look something like this[^2]:
+As an example, for our sample arm code, the instance variables in the 'component section' would look something like this:
 ```java
 private SparkMax m_someMotor = new SparkMax(0, MotorType.kBrushless);
 private Encoder encoder = new Encoder(0);